fjdurlop/deploy-GAISSA/README.md

 </pre>

 Guide (A self-contained manual for each task):
-1. See manuals/api to check how to create an API
+1. [API creation](manuals/01_create_api_steps.md).
+See manuals/api to check how to create an API.
-2. See --- to check how to add a pretrained model from hugging face, h5 ... into an API and inference
+2. [Adding model](manuals/).
+See --- to check how to add a pretrained model from hugging face, h5 ... into an API and inference
-3. AWS setup, how to deploy a model in an AWS vm
+3. [AWS](manuals/).
+AWS setup, how to deploy a model in an AWS vm
-4. Azure setup, how to deploy a model in an Azure vm
+4. [Azure](manuals/).
+Azure setup, how to deploy a model in an Azure vm
-5. GCP setup, how to deploy a model in an GCP vm
+5. [GCP](manuals/).
+GCP setup, how to deploy a model in an GCP vm
-6. Virtech setup,how to deploy a model in an Virtech vm
+6. [Virtech](manuals/).
+Virtech setup,how to deploy a model in an Virtech vm

 ## Cloud providers*